-Classroom management strategies for middle school are not the same as elementary strategies.
+Classroom management strategies for middle school are not the same as elementary classroom management strategies.
 Middle school students are a unique mix of child and teen.
 Classroom management is a hugely important skill that teachers need to master in order to have successful classroom spaces.
-Check out the list below for classroom management strategies for middle school.
-These are ideas shared by real teachers.
+Check out this list of classroom management strategies for middle school.
+These are ideas shared by other teachers.

 - Take time to introduce yourself on the first day of school.
 Students want to know a few things about their teachers.
-I share about my pets and love of Little Free Libraries.
-If you have a cool hobby share that as well.
+I share about my pets and my love of Little Free Libraries.
+If you have a cool hobby, share that as well.

-- Structure your classes to a certain routine i.e. warm-up, lesson, practice.
-If you are going to change the routine let students know ahead of time.
+- Structure your classes to a certain routine, i.e. warm-up, lesson, practice.
+If you will change the routine, let students know ahead of time.

 - Co-create the expectations (rules) as a class during the first week.
 Give students a voice in the expectations and consequences.

-- Use attendance questions to keep students engaged during roll call.
-Check out this Instagram account for amazing attendance questions found in her “Link in Profile”.
+- Use attendance questions to keep students engaged during roll calls.
+Check out this Instagram account for amazing attendance questions in her “Link in Profile.”